KULcoder/Comprehensive-Amazon-Reviews-Project/README.md

 - There might be other strong pre-trained model (like lots of them on huggingface.co) can improve the performance of the model.
 - There might be better way of preprocessing the data that filter / transform the data to improve the performacne of the model.

+(the training process graph is provided in md under 'Part3_NLP' folder)

 ---